My Spinach & Feta Cheese Phyllo Tart is so delicious, easy to make, and very impressive!

 How to make Spinach and Cheese Phyllo Tart

-- Remove the pan from the heat and add the crumbled feta.
+Remove the pan from the heat and add the crumbled feta.
 Taste and adjust the seasoning if needed.
 Set aside to cool.
-Add the roasted red pepper and stir together.
+If including the roasted red pepper, stir it in now.

 What if I don’t have…